pingcap/docs/how-to/configure/placement-rules.md

 # Placement Rules

 Placement Rules is an experimental feature introduced since PD v4.0.
 It is a replica rule system that guides PD to generate corresponding schedules for different types of data.
-Using these scheduling rules, you can finely control the attributes such as the number of replicas of any continuous data range, the storage location, the host type, whether to participate in Raft election, and whether to act as the Raft leader.
+By combining different scheduling rules, you can finely control the attributes such as the number of replicas of any continuous data range, the storage location, the host type, whether to participate in Raft election, and whether to act as the Raft leader.

 ## Rule system

 The configuration of the whole rule system consists of multiple rules.
 Each rule can specify attributes such as the number of replicas, the Raft role, the placement location, and the key range in which this rule takes effect.
 When PD is performing schedule, it first finds the rule corresponding to the Region in the rule system according to the key range of the Region, and then generates the corresponding schedule to make the distribution of the Region replica comply with the rule.

 The key ranges of multiple rules can have overlapping parts, which means that a Region can match multiple rules.
-In this case, PD decides whether the rules override each other or take effect at the same time according to the attributes of rules.
+In this case, PD decides whether the rules overwrite each other or take effect at the same time according to the attributes of rules.
 If multiple rules take effect at the same time, PD will generate schedules in sequence according to the stacking order of the rules for rule matching.

 In addition, to meet the requirement that rules from different sources are isolated from each other, the concept of "Group" is also introduced.
 If you do not want a rule to be affected by other rules in the system (such as being overridden), you can use a separate group for it.